-Universal Credit is a new benefit for working age people to help with living costs.
+Universal Credit is a payment for working age people to help with living costs.

-Universal Credit replaces benefits for people out of work and tax credits for people in work.
-It's available in the North West Leicestershire area to most working age single people, couples and families.
+Universal Credit is replacing benefits for people out of work and tax credits for people in work.

 If you’re a couple where one of you has reached State Pension age and the other hasn't, then you’re a ‘mixed age couple’.